Frequently Asked Questions

 2) Do I need to disclose a conviction if I had it reduced, expunged, or dismissed?

 YES.
-As stated in the Supplement Information Form, you are required to disclose any and all criminal convictions regardless if the conviction has been reduced, expunged or dismissed.
+As stated in the Supplemental Information Form, you are required to disclose any and all criminal convictions regardless if the conviction has been reduced, expunged or dismissed.
 For more information regarding the criminal history portion of the Supplemental Information Form, please reference the Commission's educational video titled, "Criminal Convictions Background Overview" found HERE.

 3) Do I need to disclose a traffic violation where I only received a ticket?